harnesslabs/arbiter/README.md

 In this call, we called `ArbiterToken`'s `mint` function 100 times.
 Divide by 100 to get the time to call a single stateful function.

-The benchmarking code can be found in the `arbiter-core/benches/` directory, and these specific times were achieved over a 1000 run average.
+The benchmarking code can be found in the `arbiter-ethereum/benches/` directory, and these specific times were achieved over a 1000 run average.
-The above was achieved by running `cargo bench --package arbiter-core`, which will automatically run with the release profile.
+The above was achieved by running `cargo bench --package arbiter-ethereum`, which will automatically run with the release profile.
 Times were achieved on an Apple Macbook Pro M1 Max with 8 performance and 2 efficiency cores and 32GB of RAM.

 Of course, the use cases of Anvil and the `ArbiterMiddleware` can be different.